raimp001/health/README.md

 COINBASE_COMMERCE_API_KEY=your-coinbase-key
 ```

-### 3. Deploy and Run
+### 3. Run the Application
 1. Click the "Run" button in your Replit project
-2. The application will automatically:
-   - Install required dependencies
-   - Initialize the PostgreSQL database
-   - Start the Flask server
+2. Wait for the application to initialize (this may take a few moments)
-3. Access your application at the provided Replit URL
+3. Access the application through the provided Replit URL in the webview panel

 ## Application Screenshots